 Saving lives with maths

-Peering down on scenes of queuing chaos in a Mumbai hospital in the mid-1990s was enough to set one Cardiff University mathematician on a unique journey.
+Scenes of queuing chaos in a Mumbai hospital in the mid-1990s set one Cardiff University mathematician on a unique journey.

-Little did Professor Paul Harper know that this experience would lead him and his research team on a mission to apply mathematical modelling to help fix and improve vital NHS services in Wales and in other parts of the UK.
+Little did Professor Paul Harper know that this experience would lead him, and his research team, on a mission to apply mathematical modelling to help fix and improve vital NHS services, both in Wales and in other parts of the UK.

 “Going to Mumbai for the summer of 1996 for my MSc project was the first time I realised the potential use of mathematical modelling to deliver better health services,” recalls Professor Harper.

 “When you come out of the classroom for the first time and encounter the real world – in my case, to help support the response to the HIV crisis – you see how you can apply your academic knowledge and make change.”

 Fast forward some 25 years, and Harper and his team have worked on a wide range of healthcare improvement projects, including transforming cancer services in Wales, increasing the efficiency of the London Ambulance Service, and helping to design the Wales NHS 111 service.

 Improving cancer outcomes

 As the Mumbai experience showed, emergency healthcare requires accurate demand forecasting to ensure the effective deployment of both medical resources and patients to the correct service.